RangerMauve/co-hyperdrive/README.md

 - Before doing any FS access, resolve all current writers
 - Use extension messages to request authorization from peers.

+## Difference from multi-hyperdrive

+With multi-hyperdrive, you can get a set of hyperdrives and treat them as a single entity.
+However, there's nothing built in for making sure every peer has the same set of hyperdrives loaded.

+e.g. If P1 and P2 load a multi-hyperdrive, when P1 adds a drive, P2 won't know about it unless the application signals it out of band.

+co-hyperdrive makes sure that every peer loading the drive have the same set of underlying hyperdrives loaded.

+So if P1 is a writer and they authorize a new drive, P2 will see the new drive was added and automatically load it.

 ## Usage

 ```